NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 3. The User takes no action.

 We can check if OnOffService module is correct by writing a PHPUnit_ test case.
-NethGui comes with a basic class to be extended to build module tests upon it: ModuleTestCase_.
+Nethgui comes with a basic class to be extended to build module tests upon it: ModuleTestCase_.

 As we are testing a module of the hypothetical *GearUi* project , we